 Corporate Activity and Growth - Risk 1

-Kodak's inability to effectively complete and manage strategic transactions could adversely impact our business performance, including our financial results.
+Kodak's inability to effectively complete and manage strategic transactions could adversely impact our business and financial results.

 Production